-The remediation course is assigned a POP course number that is posted to the transcript as a Satisfactory or Unsatisfactory upon completion the remedial course.
+The remediation course is assigned a POP course number that is posted to the transcript as a Satisfactory or Unsatisfactory upon completion of the remedial course.
 The laboratory coordinator develops the remediation course and develops the activities and assignments that take place during the remediation.
 Although the remediation course is assigned a weekly meeting time, it is left to the discretion of the laboratory coordinator to determine how or if this time is utilized.
 Whether a formal component of the remediation course or not, it is expected that students also make use of open laboratory time to practice deficient skills.
 All remediation courses end with a re-assessment of at least the deficient skills and applicable fees apply.
 Students who successfully complete all the remediation course requirements and pass all their remediation skill re-takes, earn a Satisfactory grade for the remediation course.
-Students who have not completed the requirements of the SPC.
+Students who have not completed the requirements of the course earn an Unsatisfactory grade for the remediation course and are referred to the SPC.